Noso-Project/NIPs/README.md

 There are three types of NIP:

 - A **Standards Track NIP** describes any change that affects most or all Noso implementations, such as—a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Noso.
-Standards Track SIPs consist of three parts—a design document, an implementation, and a budget if needed.
-Furthermore, Standards Track SIPs can be broken down into the following categories:
+Standards Track NIPs consist of three parts—a design document, an implementation, and a budget if needed.
+Furthermore, Standards Track NIPs can be broken down into the following categories:

 -  **Core**: Proposals that will affect to Core functionalities of Noso, and needs to be tracked and validated